-But the warm-ish temperatures announced for this weekend can only mean two things: garden work (hooray!) and the return of the almighty smoothie, that quintessential healthy fast food that is ideal for packing in superfoods aplenty and hiding vegetables (from your children or your mate!).
+But the warm-ish temperatures announced for this weekend can only mean two things: garden work (hooray!) and the return of the almighty smoothie, that quintessential healthy fast food that is ideal for packing in superfoods aplenty and hiding vegetables, from your family!

 Naturally, I’m talking about smoothie bowls.